'Treated like a criminal': Sacked cook did nothing wrong says judge

 "Such a move, properly executed, may well have been successful and led to ongoing employment," Judge Holden said.

-A Niwa spokesperson said it accepted the ruling and hoped that Ashby could move forward.
+A Niwa spokesperson said it accepted the ruling and hoped Ashby could move forward.